huplay/open-all-gpt/README.md

 ## Supported Transformer types ##

-The Transformer implementations can be found in the `transformer` package.
-Path: `app/src/main/java/huplay/transformer`.
+The Transformer implementations can be found in the `transformers` package.
+Path: `app/src/main/java/huplay/transformers`.

-Every transformer is implemented via three classes.
+Every transformers is implemented via three classes.
 The main is a subclass of the `BaseTransformer`, the attention block implementation is a subclass of `BaseAttentionLayer` and the neural net block is a `BaseNeuralNetLayer`.

 There is no logic in the base classes, these are just helpers to store and access the configuration, the parameters and so on.

-The following transformer architectures are implemented:
+The following transformers architectures are implemented:

-- `ORIGINAL_TRANSFORMER`: The first transformer, created by Google Brain in 2017.
+- `ORIGINAL_TRANSFORMER`: The first transformers, created by Google Brain in 2017.
 Described in the `Attention Is All You Need` paper.
 (The trained parameters are not published.)
 - `OPENAI_GPT_1`: The first GPT created by OpenAI, released in June 2018.
 (Based on the Google's unpublished model, described in the `Attention Is All You Need` paper)
 - `OPENAI_GPT_2`: The second GPT created by OpenAI, limited release in Feb 2019, full access in Nov 2019.
 Minor differences to GPT-1, only related to the normalization.
 - `OPENAI_GPT_3`: The third GPT created by OpenAI, announced in May 2020, without public access.
 Minor difference to GPT-2 is the sparse attention.